Consolidating Debt through Refinancing

 Refinancing involves replacing an existing loan with a new loan that works better for you.
 Your new loan should have a lower interest rate and a term that meets your needs.

 Unlike other types of debt consolidation, refinancing involves trading one loan for a different, better loan.
-Consolidating with a personal loan or credit card balance transfer often means rolling multiple loans into a different, better loan.
+Consolidating with a or credit card balance transfer often means rolling multiple loans into a different, better loan.

 Many kinds of loans, including mortgages, car loans and student loans, can be refinanced—possibly saving you thousands of dollars.
 And people don’t just refinance to get a better interest rate.
 Your primary reason to refinance might be to get a longer term that lowers your monthly payment or a shorter term that helps you pay off your loan sooner.